Niger Delta: Recent armed conflict

 When long-held concerns about loss of control over resources to the oil companies were voiced by the Ijaw people in the Kaiama Declaration in 1998, the Nigerian government sent troops to occupy the Bayelsa and Delta states.
 Soldiers opened fire with rifles, machine guns, and tear gas, killing at least three protesters and arresting twenty-five more.
-Since then, local indigenous activity against commercial oil refineries and pipelines in the region have increased in frequency and militancy.
+Since then, local Indigenous activity against commercial oil refineries and pipelines in the region has increased in frequency and militancy.
 Recently foreign employees of Shell, the primary corporation operating in the region, were taken hostage by local people.
 Such activities have also resulted in greater governmental intervention in the area and the mobilization of the Nigerian Army and State Security Service into the region, resulting in violence and human rights abuses.
 In April 2006, a bomb exploded near an oil refinery in the Niger Delta region, a warning against Chinese expansion in the region.
 The Movement for the Emancipation of the Niger Delta (MEND) stated: "We wish to warn the Chinese government and its oil companies to steer well clear of the Niger Delta.
 The Chinese government, by investing in stolen crude, places its citizens in our line of fire."

 Government and private initiatives to develop the Niger Delta region have been introduced recently.
 These include the Niger Delta Development Commission, a government initiative, and the Development Initiative, a community development non-governmental organization based in Port Harcourt.
 Uz and Uz Transnational, a company with a strong commitment to the Niger Delta, has introduced ways of developing the poor in the Niger Delta, especially in Rivers State.
 In September 2008, MEND released a statement proclaiming that their militants had launched an "oil war" throughout the Niger Delta against both, pipelines and oil-production facilities, and the Nigerian soldiers that protect them.
 Both MEND and the Nigerian Government claim to have inflicted heavy casualties on one another.
 In August 2009, the Nigerian government granted amnesty to the militants; many militants subsequently surrendered their weapons in exchange for a presidential pardon, rehabilitation programme, and education.